We speak multiple languages :

 However, the idea of undergoing dental implant surgery can understandably cause anxiety, especially regarding the potential pain involved.
 It's natural to feel apprehensive about such procedures.
 Understanding what to expect and knowing the pain management strategies available can greatly ease these worries.

-At Franklin Dental Centre, we acknowledge that the thought of any dental procedure, including dental implants, can be intimidating.
+At Fort McMurray Smiles, we acknowledge that the thought of any dental procedure, including dental implants, can be intimidating.
 Our goal is to address and alleviate your concerns about the pain associated with dental implants.
 By explaining the details of the implant process and the strategies we use for pain management, we hope to help you feel more confident and informed.

 So, let’s dive into the question: How painful is getting a dental implant?